Efficient Model Predictive Control for Parabolic PDEs with Goal Oriented Error Estimation: Setting and preliminaries

+where by $\dot{v}$ we mean the weak time derivative, which we will sometimes also denote as $\frac{d}{dt}x$.
 A well-known property is that $W([0,T])\hookrightarrow C(0,T;H)$, cf.\ \cite[Proposition 23.23]{Zeidler19902a}.
 For an in-depth treatment of parabolic equations in this setting, the reader is referred to the standard literature \cite{Wloka1987,Zeidler19902a}.
+The control space will be denoted by $U$, which we assume to be a Hilbert space with scalar product $\langle \cdot,\cdot\rangle_U$ and corresponding norm $\|\cdot\|_U$.
 We consider the optimal control problem

-where $x_0\in H$, $f\in L_2(0,T;V^*)$, and $J(x,u)$ is a twice continuously Fr\'echet differentiable functional on $L_2(0,T;V)\times L_2(0,T;U)$.
+where $x_0\in H$, $f\in L_2(0,T;V^*)$ and for a.e.\ $t\in [0,T]$, we assume that $\bar{J}(t,\cdot,\cdot)$ is twice continuously Fr\'echet differentiable functional on $V\times U$.
+Analogously, we assume $J(\cdot)$ to be a twice continuously Fr\'echet differentiable functional on $L_2(0,T;V)\times L_2(0,T;U)$.
 The operator $\bar{B}:U\to V^*$ is assumed to be linear and continuous and $\bar{A} \colon V \to V^*$ is a twice continuously Fr\'echet differentiable operator.
 We will assume that the optimal control problem has a solution in $W([0,T])$, which, besides the classical lower semi-continuity and coercivity properties of the objective functional can be assured via existence of a continuous control to state map.
 For clarity of presentation, we assume that $J_{xu}=J_{ux}=0$, which is, e.g., the case for standard tracking type functionals.

 We will now derive optimality conditions via the Lagrange formalism, i.e., we define for $(\lambda,\lambda_0)\in L_2(0,T;V)\times H$ the Lagrange function

 where

 The corresponding optimality conditions read